 I have to admit, I was totally spoiled with my first two children — they were phenomenal sleepers.
 When I got pregnant with our son, I figured since he’s cut from the same cloth, we’d have another champion sleeper on our hands.
 We soon found out that was not going to be the case.

 Odin was born at home in early August of 2015, just like his sisters.
 He had a beautiful water birth, surrounded by an incredible birth team of my husband (he should be a doula), two midwives, two doulas, my mom, and his sisters.
 From the start we loved him fiercely and he loved us back.

-Going against all counsel and advice I have given the postpartum mothers I’ve worked with over the years, I strapped him on at ten days old and went back to work as an Advanced Nutrition Response Practitioner.
-My associate couldn’t pull the weight of my practice at the time, and rent had to be paid and employees were expecting a paycheck.
-I showed up, cried my eyes out, and let my village help us raise him.
+Going against all counsel and advice I have given new moms I’ve worked with over the years, I strapped him to my chest at ten days old and went back to work as an Advanced Nutrition Response Practitioner.
+Rent had to be paid, employees were expecting a paycheck, and our original backup plan lasted a week.
+So, I showed up, cried my eyes out, and let my village help us raise him.

 Now, in all other ways he was a healthy and well adjusted little one.
 He was funny and so smart, very verbal at a very young age, strong, agile, and quite able.
 He captured the hearts and humor of everyone around him.